SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 ### Ensure SharePoint Framework Contract Conformance

-Your webpart or customizer must only manipulate the DOM element provided through the `domElement` property.
+Your web part or customizer must only manipulate the DOM element provided through the `domElement` property.
 This element and the provided context object are the only approved ways to add functionality into sites through your app.
 Directly manipulating the page DOM will result in rejection of your solution.

 ### Under normal circumstances solution should work as intended